Vegas lawyers: 2 sides to Flavor Flav domestic battery case

 He was accused of grabbing or poking the woman in the face and wresting a phone from her hand, according to a criminal complaint filed Tuesday in Henderson Municipal Court.

-Records show Drayton was freed from jail Oct.
-5 on $3,000 bond with an Oct.
-25 court date.

-The alleged victim was identified in court and police documents as a person with whom Drayton has a dating relationship and a minor child in common.
-Her name was redacted.
+The alleged victim was identified in the court filing as a person with whom Drayton has a dating relationship and a minor child in common.
+Her name was not provided.

-Their son told police he stepped in to stop the scuffle when his parents separated and his mother lunged toward Drayton, according to a police report.
-Officers reported a small cut on the side of the woman’s face “consistent with an altercation taking place.”

 Officer Katrina Farrell, a Henderson police spokeswoman, said she had no information about whether the alleged victim required medical treatment.